sava41/UnrealEmailAlerts/README.md

 constexpr auto SENDGRID_API_KEY = "23h34berghkh43jk34hjh34jk5h3j4k";
 ```

-Compile the plugin and you should by ready to go :)
+Compile the plugin and you should by ready to go :) The plugin tab can be opened through the Window menu

 Sendgrid pricing isnt great so if someone wants to help me set up a custom email server somehow for free or a low cost, please hit me up